Hi there!

 “Do I look insane?
 I know I had a mental breakdown.
 I know I had it in an airplane.
 I know it looks to you as if the same thing’s happening again, but it isn’t.
 I’m sure it isn’t… I didn’t tell you before because I wasn’t sure whether it was real or not, but I am sure now.
 It is real.”

-Supposing that we can agree on this point, you might still feel that I’m describing a phenomena that is concentrated mainly at the lower ends of the pay scales.
-Surely, the real money people have their heads screwed on tight!
-Earlier in my career, I had harboured similar suspicions: that my own experience of this yawning “competence chasm” in my chosen field was best chalked up to, let’s say, “local factors”.
-Again, it’s just not so.
-Geography no longer denies me the opportunity to work with (and for) bigger companies and brands, with the big offices in the big cities.
-So I can tell you, with moderate confidence, that the sort of pervasive, deep-rooted, and systemic ignorance that I am describing is by this point endemic at virtually all levels of marketing campaign management.
-What else can one say?
+Supposing that we can agree on this point, you might still feel that what I’m describing is a phenomena concentrated mainly towards the lower ends of the pay scales; surely, the real money people have their heads screwed on tight!
+Earlier in my career, I harboured a similar suspicion that my own experience of a vast and growing “competence chasm” in my chosen field could largely be chalked up to, let’s call them, “local factors”.
+Again, it just isn’t so.
+In a post-pandemic economy, geography is no longer the barrier it was to working with (and for) larger companies and brands, with the big offices in the big cities.
+So I can tell you with moderate confidence that the kind of pervasive, deep-rooted, and systemic ignorance that I’ve described is by this point endemic at virtually every level of marketing campaign management.
+What else can I say?
 It is what it is, and we are where we are.

-This can all get to being – to put things mildly – a bit of a problem, especially once contemplated on the scale of a company, or an industry, or the entire digital economy writ large.
-Indeed, as someone whose day-to-day work often revolves around fixing the various problems that arise from this more fundamental one, I have often found myself at a loss when tying to accurately convey its ‘bigness’ (though I will be making another attempt, in this series).
+This can all get to being – to put things mildly – a bit of a problem, especially when contemplated on the scale of a company, or an industry, or of the entire digital economy writ large.
+Indeed, as someone whose day-to-day work often revolves around fixing the assorted problems that arise from this more fundamental one, I often find myself at a loss in tying to accurately convey its bigness (though I will be making another attempt, in the following post).

-For a few years, I had come to rely on a particular favoured metaphor to explain one such big problem, which many of my clients were facing (and continue to face): namely “conversion attribution”, which is just marketer-speak for “who gets credit for what?”.
-It first came to me back in 2021, when Apple began enforcing their “App Tracking Transparency” framework in iOS 14.5.
+For a few years, I had come to rely on a particular favoured metaphor to explain one such “big problem” that many digital advertisers face: namely “conversion attribution”, which is just marketer-speak for “who gets credit for what?”.
+It first came to me back in 2021, when Apple began enforcing their “App Tracking Transparency” framework with the rollout of iOS 14.5.
 Suddenly, digital publishers were being required to seek express consent, from most iPhone users globally, to their invasive user-tracking and data-harvesting practices.
 And almost just as suddenly, many discovered that most users (gasp!) would prefer not to.

 I won’t relay the entire thing for you here, but it involves a commercial airliner taking off from one airport, headed for another several hours away, when a natural disaster causes sudden catastrophic damage to all the runways at their destination.
-Various marketing stakeholders stood in for the roles of the flight crew, passengers, air traffic controllers, and so on (in hindsight, it is perhaps telling that this was the simplest metaphor I had yet to arrive at, even with non-technical audiences in mind).
+Various marketing stakeholders stood in for the roles of the flight crew, passengers, air traffic controllers, and so on.
+In hindsight, it is perhaps telling that this was the simplest metaphor I had arrived at yet, even with non-technical audiences in mind.

 Beer Ain’t Drinkin’

-At the outset of each new project, a new group of people (the “stakeholders” I mentioned earlier) have to agree on what their problems are, and how they intend to go about fixing them, before they may commit, collectively, to having a(nother) go at resolving these.
-One becomes acutely aware of this process when advocating for a specific approach (statistical process control), within a novel context (digital marketing management), wherein many stakeholders can be relied upon to view this as falling somewhere between “counterintuitive” and “career-ending” (at least at first blush).
+At the outset of each new project, a new group of people (the “stakeholders” I mentioned earlier) must come to a consensus about what their problems are, and how they intend to go about fixing them, before they can commit, collectively, to having a(nother) go at it.
+One becomes acutely aware of this process when advocating for a specific approach (say, statistical process control), within a novel context (say, digital marketing management), wherein many of the stakeholders can be relied upon to see many of its conclusions as falling somewhere between “counterintuitive” and “career-ending” (at least, at first blush).

-Imagine my happy surprise, then, in having recently stumbled across the writings of British cybernetician Stafford Beer, and in particular, his 1973 work Designing Freedom.
-A brisk fifty pages, with many of these given over to the author’s own hand-drawn notes, Designing Freedom was first presented as a six-part series of half-hour radio broadcasts.
-These were the 1973 Massey Lectures, commissioned and published by the Canadian Broadcasting Corporation, which Beer intended as a popular introduction to cybernetics (or in his words: “the science of effective organisation”).
+Imagine my happy surprise, then, in having recently stumbled across the work of British cybernetician Stafford Beer, and in particular, his 1973 treatise Designing Freedom.
+A brisk fifty pages, many of which are given over to the author’s own hand-drawn notes, Designing Freedom was first presented as a six-part series of half-hour radio broadcasts.
+These were the 1973 Massey Lectures, commissioned and published by the Canadian Broadcasting Corporation, in which Beer attempts a popular introduction to cybernetics (or in his words: “the science of effective organisation”).

 I shall call this “my happy surprise”, for that is the kind thing to say.
-There is also, I freely admit, a keen and searing sense of intellectual jealousy in recognising such a superior distillation of so many concepts that I have struggled and meandered my way towards expressing, over many years and through various sources, all presented in one text, in such clear and suasive terms.
+There is also, I will freely admit, a keen and searing sense of intellectual jealousy in finding such a superior distillation of so many concepts that I have struggled and meandered my way towards articulating, over many years and using various sources, all presented in one text, in such clear and suasive terms.

 Here, let me show you what I mean.
 It’ll be good for me, probably.